IMBhardwaj/dynamics-365-customer-engagement/ce/customer-service/omnichannel-whats-new.md

 ### Agent experience

-- **Create and auto-link a record to the conversation:** You can create a new create a new record in the Customer Summary page on the customer and case form.
+- **Create and auto-link a record to the conversation:** You can create a new record in the Customer Summary page on the customer and case form.
 When you select the **+ New** option, a corresponding form opens in a new tab.
 You can fill in the details and save the record and the record is auto-linked to the conversation.

     > [!div class=mx-imgBorder]
     > ![Create account, contact, and case](media/customer-summary-create-record.PNG "Create account, contact, and case")